 If a faculty member is required, as a direct result of the faculty member’s employment, to appear as an official witness to testify in the course of any action as defined in Section 92.141, Florida Statutes, such duty is considered a part of the faculty member’s job assignment, and the faculty member is paid per diem and travel expenses and shall turn over to the University any fees received.

 A faculty member involved in personal litigation during work hours must request annual leave.
 A faculty member who does not earn annual leave must seek an adjustment to the work schedule.

 The President or President’s representative may close the University, or portions of the University, in the event an Executive Order declaring an emergency has been issued.
 When natural disasters or other sudden and unplanned emergency conditions which are not covered by an Executive Order occur, the President or representative will determine whether the University, or any portion thereof, is affected by the emergency and is to be closed.
 Such closings will be only for the period of time it takes to restore normal working conditions.
 Leave resulting from such an emergency closing does not reduce faculty members’ leave balances.

 In the event of a death in the immediate family of a faculty member, the faculty member is entitled to two days paid bereavement leave to attend to necessary arrangements and appropriate observances.

 Short-term Military Training

-A faculty member who is a member of the U.S. Armed Forces Reserve, including the National Guard, upon presentation of a copy of the faculty member’s official orders or appropriate military certification, is granted leave with pay during periods in which the faculty member is engaged in annual field training or ordered to active or inactive duty for training exercises.
-Such leave with pay will not exceed 240 hours in any one federal fiscal year (October 1 – September 30).
+A faculty member who is a member of the U.S. Armed Forces Reserve, including the National Guard, upon presentation of a copy of the faculty member’s official orders or appropriate military certification, is granted leave with pay during periods in which the faculty member is engaged in annual field training or is ordered to active or inactive duty for training exercises.
+Such leave with pay will not exceed 240 hours in any one fiscal year (July 1-June 30).

 National Guard State Service